 When the chips are down, and you're in the biggest event of the season, you want a bike that won't hold you back.

 The Trek Speed Concept was built to dominate different disciplines, not just a Tour de France prologue or the Kona coast.
 Trek brought its finest engineers and computing power together to make the Speed Concept slice through the wind better than anything built today.
 The Speed Concept's main purpose is to keep aerodynamic drag as low as possible while still complying with the UCI's frame shape regulations for time trial bicycles.
-The Speed Concept's aerodynamic Kammtail frame shape was proven back in the 70's at the 24 Hours of Le Mans, when long-tail racing cars needed to cope with dangerous crosswinds at over 200mph.
-The truncated trailing edge of the frame's tubes fools the air, keeping drag numbers low without the extra weight of a full airfoil cross-section that is easily tossed around in crosswinds.
+The Speed Concept's aerodynamic Kammtail shape was proven back in the 70's at Le Mans, when long-tail racing cars needed to cope with dangerous crosswinds at over 200mph.
+The truncated trailing edge of the Speed Concept's frame fools the air, keeping drag numbers low without the extra weight of a full airfoil cross-section that is tossed around in crosswinds.
 Trek used Computational Fluid Dynamic software to dial in the exact Kammtail shape for light weight and torsional strength, not just a clever aerodynamic profile.
 When the Speed Concept prototype went into the wind tunnel, it confirmed to Trek that it could be useful for any athlete racing alone against the watch.
 When pedaling, the turbulence created by the rider's legs can be a major drag problem that can negate all the work done by the engineers.
 When the "fill-ins" around the seat tube/top tube juncture and bottom bracket were added, there was a major drag reduction compared to the last generation of the Speed Concept.
-Even the new brake-boosting Speed Fin on the bottom bracket helps manage the airflow laterally, preparing the air to be sliced by the rear wheel.

 |Frame||500 Series OCLV Carbon, KVF (Kammtail Virtual Foil) tube shape, BB90 w/Speed Fin, DuoTrap compatible, SC Draft Box 2 & SC Speed Box compatible|